 Just another Cubs-Sox game as Anthony Rizzo, John Lackey jaw in dugout

-It wasn’t exactly Carlos Zambrano and Derrek Lee, or Michael Barrett and A.J.
+It wasn’t exactly Carlos Zambrano and Derrek Lee or Michael Barrett and A.J.
 Pierzynski.

-But add John Lackey’s and Anthony Rizzo’s animated “discussion” in the Cubs dugout during the second inning Tuesday at Wrigley Field to the long list of heated, caught-on-camera moments in Cubs-Sox lore.
+But add John Lackey and Anthony Rizzo’s animated “discussion” in the Cubs’ dugout during the second inning Tuesday at Wrigley Field to the long list of heated, caught-on-camera moments in Cubs-Sox lore.

 After Lackey gave up a two-out, two-run double to White Sox pitcher Carlos Rodon in a frustrating second inning, he could be seen bumping Rizzo as he passed him in the dugout.
 Rizzo and Lackey then engaged in a brief, animated discussion that for a moment looked heated.